 I was also re-engaged to host the Dog Arena at the new 4 day show, Countryfile Live, at Blenheim Palace in Oxfordshire.
 I had hosted the Arena at the inaugural show in 2016, and was invited back in August 2017.
 I shall be repeating the exercise in August 2018.
 We hope for good weather, always unpredictable in the UK, but whatever the weather it is a splendid Show, with the Dog Arena being just one of many exciting Countryfile events.

-Three other lovely outside events coming up in 2018 which I shall be hosting – The PDSA Pet Life Festival, On Sunday 6th May 2018 at: Cheltenham Race Course, GL50 4SH, The Suffolk Dog Day on July 29th at Helmingham Hall in aid of the Suffolk Foundation , and The Malvern Autumn Show on Sat 29 & Sun 30 September ,.
-All events are going to be very exciting indeed.
+Two other lovely outside events coming up in 2018 which I shall be hosting – The PDSA Pet Life Festival, On Sunday 6th May 2018 at: Cheltenham Race Course, GL50 4SH, and The Malvern Autumn Show on Sat 29 & Sun 30 September ,.
+Both events are going to be very exciting indeed.
+Sadly I had to miss The Suffolk Dog Day on July 29th at Helmingham Hall in aid of the Suffolk Foundation because of my involvement in the Edinburgh Fringe ,

 Big Finish continues to provide me with wonderful scripts of new Doctor Who stories.
 I think we may have finished all of the Companion Chronicles, but the new series of “The early Adventures” is allowing us to explore new areas.
 The writers are brilliant, and Maureen O’Brien and i completed two more in January 2018 – I think that means i have starred in 28 original audio productions – They are such a pleasure to work on, and the production values are outstanding.